 Where is Awra Amba?

 Awra Amba is located in the rural part of the Amhara region of Ethiopia, 65km north of Bahir Dar in Woji Kebele.
 It is a small village (17,5 hectares) with just under 500 inhabitants.
-Check out the map here.
+See where it is on the map here.